yongfook/slate/source/index.html.md

 You can poll the GET endpoint for status updates.
 The `self` property of the response provides this endpoint.

+### Image_url

+When `completed` the image url is found in the `image_url` property of the `Image` object.
+It will be in PNG format.

+*A legacy property named image_url_png also exists but you may ignore this as it is the same url as above.
+Bannerbear only generates PNGs and no other formats*

 ### Webhooks

 Instead of polling, we recommended you define a webhook in `webhook_url` which Bannerbear will POST the `Image` object to after image rendering is complete.
-The rendered image url is found in the `image_url` property of the `Image` object.

 To secure your webhook endpoint, Bannerbear will POST with the following header: